The reputation fallout from a misstep on social media can derail your success. Learn how to spot and avoid common mistakes with our guide below.

 - Verbal abuse of a customer

 - The tearful resignation of a 16-year-old waitress

 - Inability to take criticism

-In a first for the show, Gordan Ramsay actually left the two before beginning the "rehab phase," in which he'd help them get back on track.
-Some viewers were so outraged about the things they saw that they took to Yelp.com to express their displeasure.
+In a first for the show, Gordan Ramsay actually left the two before beginning the “rehab phase,” in which he’d help them get back on track.
+Some viewers were so outraged about the things they saw that they took to a different review platform to express their displeasure.
 The number of comments that were negative was overwhelming, and they were often based solely on the television show.
-This is a blatant violation of the rules of Yelp, as reviews are only allowed by people who actually participate in the businesses they write about.
+This is a blatant violation of that site’s rules, as reviews are only allowed by people who actually participate in the businesses they write about.

 It’s the consensus of most social media experts that the owners of the company weren’t really hacked at all, but that they’re blaming others for the mistakes they continue to make.

 There are a lot of lessons to be learned from this little episode.
 The first is, obviously, that participating in reality television is always a bad idea.
-Secondly, when poor reviews show up on sites like Yelp, business owners should take a deep breath and hire an expert.
+Secondly, when poor reviews show up on consumer review platforms, business owners should take a deep breath and hire an expert.
 These people can separate emotion from reaction, and they can clean up a mess without making the reputation fallout worse.
 This is just the kind of help a business in crisis needs.
-Finally, if you do rant and rave on social media, don't blame hackers.
+Finally, if you do rant and rave on social media, don’t blame hackers.
 The truth will always come out.